maiabdelqader/resume-screening/README.md

 This repository contains the implementation of the MSc dissertation project:

-**Enhanced Resume Screening Using Large Language Models with Retrieval-Augmented Generation (RAG) Pipelines**
+**Enhanced Resume Screening Using Large Language Models with Retrieval-Augmented Generation Pipelines**

 **Author:** Mai Ali Abdel Qader
 **Degree:** MSc Artificial Intelligence